Venture Kick

 Grant in 2020

-epyMetrics AG is a Swiss health analytics company that specializes in developing diagnostic wearable solutions aimed at monitoring the body's heat balance.
-Incorporated in 2019 and based in Zurich, the company offers a comprehensive platform that enables users to continuously and non-invasively track their thermoregulation.
-Its technology detects early signs of heat stress, facilitating the prevention of heat-related accidents.
-The wearable device captures vital signs, including sweat rate and total sweat loss, providing crucial data that allows industries to identify the risk of heat exhaustion.
-By offering personalized safety benchmarks, epyMetrics aims to enhance safety protocols and reduce costs associated with heat-related incidents.
+epyMetrics AG is a Swiss health analytics company specializing in diagnostic wearable solutions designed to monitor the body's heat balance.
+Established in 2019 and based in Zurich, the company offers a comprehensive wearable device that enables users to continuously and non-invasively track their thermoregulation.
+This technology is specifically aimed at detecting early signs of heat stress and preventing heat-related accidents, making it particularly beneficial for various industries.
+The wearable not only measures vital signs but also assesses sweat rate and total sweat loss, providing critical insights into hydration levels and enabling personalized safety benchmarks tailored to different sectors.
+Through its innovative approach, epyMetrics aims to enhance health safety and reduce costs associated with heat-related incidents.

 MimiX Biotherapeutics